Lancashire Fusiliers: Peyton's Regiment of Foot (1688–1740)

 By a commission dated 20 November 1688, the regiment was formed in Torbay, Devon under Sir Richard Peyton as Peyton's Regiment of Foot.
-(The regiment's name changed according to the name of the colonel commanding until 1751.)
-The regiment served in the Glorious Revolution under King William III and at the Battle of the Boyne in July 1690 and the Battle of Aughrim in 1691.
+(Until 1751 the regiment's name changed according to the name of the colonel commanding.)
+The regiment served in the Glorious Revolution under King William III, and at the Battle of the Boyne in July 1690 and the Battle of Aughrim in 1691.
 During the War of the Spanish Succession (1701–1714), it aided in the capture of Spanish galleons at Battle of Vigo Bay in 1702.

 Bligh's Regiment of Foot (1740–1746)

 Under the command of Thomas Bligh, the regiment distinguished itself at the Battle of Dettingen in June 1743 and at the Battle of Fontenoy in May 1745.
 Under the command of Edward Cornwallis, the regiment also served at the Battle of Culloden in April 1746 during the Jacobite rising of 1745.
-(In December 1748, Cornwallis also established a Freemason's Lodge for the regiment, on the registry of the Grand Lodge of Ireland.)
+In December 1748, Cornwallis established a Freemason's Lodge for the regiment, on the registry of the Grand Lodge of Ireland.